Welcome to today's edition of the Rush 24-7 podcast.

 He was never a journalist.

-And then one day he's hired by ABC and immediately by virtue of that alone became a journalist.
+And then one day he's hired by ABC and immediately, by virtue of that alone, became a journalist.

-But somewhere in the midst of working real hard for 18 years, he saw necessary to donate 75 large to the Clinton Crime Family Foundation.
+But somewhere in the midst of working real hard for 18 years, he saw it necessary to donate 75 large to the Clinton Crime Family Foundation.

-Guess that was a temporary setback in working hard to put his partisan past behind.
+I guess that was a temporary setback in working hard to put his partisan past behind.

-My point is he never was a journalist.
+My point is, he never was a journalist.

 He never became a journalist.